 Our Regional Advocacy

 Our statutory mandate outlines our role to provide regional leadership for the Hunter region, and to be an advocate for strategic regional priorities.
-Each year we engage with our Board of ten democratically elected Mayors and General Managers of our member councils, to identify and rank the Hunter regional advocacy priorities and activities.
+We regularly engage with our Board of ten democratically elected Mayors and General Managers of our member councils, to identify and rank the Hunter regional advocacy priorities and activities.

 Economic transformation to achieve net zero